 Their experienced team will make sure you don’t receive less than you deserve.
 Accepting a settlement right away could cost you money.
 You might not realize the insurance company is leaving money off the table.

-Your truck accident attorney will help you build a strong case.
+Your South Carolina personal injury attorney will help you build a strong case.
 They’ll determine your losses, including:

 - Property damages